 (1) Types of general meeting

 There must be an annual general meeting (AGM) of the members of the CIO.
-The first AGM must be held within 18 months of the registration of the CIO, and subsequent AGMs must be held at intervals of not more than 15 months.
+The first AGM must be held within 18 months of the registration of the CIO, and subsequent AGMs must be held at intervals of not more than 15 months, except where exceptional circumstances make convening the AGM within that 15 months period impractical or inappropriate and the Board, by simple resolution, approves delaying the AGM for up to a further 8 months.
 The AGM must receive the annual statement of accounts (duly audited or examined where applicable) and the trustees’ annual report, and must elect trustees as required under clause 13.

 Other general meetings of the members of the CIO may be held at any time.